ultra-plus-final-project/final-project/README.md

 ----------------------------------------------------------------------------------------------------</br>
 How to use this porgram?</br>

-First, Enter the data for year, month, and day.
-If the input is incorrect, prompt for re-entering.</br>

-Second, Enter the action to be performed.
-Action 1 is to add a new event, Action 2 is to search for a specific event, Action 3 is to delete a specified event, Action 4 is to print the calendar, Action 5 is to move to the next day, and Action 6 is to move to the next month.</br>

-In action 4, you can choose print the whole month calendar, the whole week calendar, or the whole day schedule.</br>

-In action 5 and action 6, if user finish all the event, he can play the 1a2b game.</br>
+This program is designed to assist the user in memorizing their schedule for the year.</br>

+In the initial section of the program, the user will be prompted to input personal information such as their name and the current time.
+Once the information is entered, the program will proceed to inquire about various actions to be performed.
+These actions include the following:</br>

+Action 1 - Create a new event: The user will be required to input relevant details about the new event, such as the starting month, day, and any necessary memos.
+This information will then be inserted into the schedule.</br>

+Action 2 - Search for an event: The user can search for free time or scheduled events according to their preferred criteria.</br>

+Action 3 - Search through the hash table: This action allows the user to search for events using a hash table, offering an alternative method of finding specific information.</br>

+Action 4 - Delete an event: By providing the month, date, and event name, the user can delete a specific event from the schedule.</br>

+Action 5 - Print the schedule: The program provides an option to print the entire schedule, allowing the user to review their planned events.</br>

+Action 6 - Terminate the month: By selecting this action, the user can move on to the first day of the next month.</br>

+Action 7 - Terminate the day: This action allows the user to proceed to the next day.</br>

+By running the program repeatedly in a loop, the schedule gradually becomes more complete and comprehensive.
+This program serves as a valuable tool for assisting the user in organizing their time effectively and maximizing productivity.